pcaston/OpenPeerPower.github.io/source/_docs/installation.markdown

 </div>

-Home Assistant provides multiple ways to be installed.
+ Open Peer Power provides multiple ways to be installed.
 The first start may take up to 20 minutes because the required packages will be downloaded and installed.
 The web interface will be served on `http://ip.add.re.ss:8123/`.
 Replace `ip.add.re.ss` with the IP of the computer you installed it on.

 <div class='note warning'>